 - Warmup: Before starting agility training, it's important to warm up properly.
 This can include light jogging, dynamic stretching, or other warm-up exercises.
 In the Techne App, all of our Physical Training sessions begin with a warmup you can follow.

 - Start with Basic Drills: Beginners should start with simple drills such as basic cone and ladder drills.
-This will help develop important footwork and coordination skills.
+This will help develop footwork and important coordination skills.

 - Progress to More Advanced Drills: As players become more comfortable with the basic drills, they can progress to more advanced movements such as plyometric jumps or lateral shuffles.